hwborchers/ctv-optimization/README.md

 <span id="specific-applications-in-optimization">Specific Applications in Optimization</span>
 ---------------------------------------------------------------------------------------------

--   Package [nleqslv](https://cran.r-project.org/package=nleqslv) provides function `nleqslv()`, implementing Newton and Broyden methods with line search and trust region global strategies for solving medium sized system of nonlinear equations.
--   Package [goalprog](https://cran.r-project.org/package=goalprog) provides some functions for lexicographic linear goal programming and optimization.
+-   Package [goalprog](https://cran.r-project.org/package=goalprog) provides functions for lexicographic linear goal programming and optimization.
 Goal programming is a branch of multi-objective, multi-criteria decision analysis. \[MOP\]
+-   Function `caRamel` in package [caRamel](https://cran.r-project.org/package=caRamel) is a multi-objective optimizer, applying a combination of the multiobjective evolutionary annealing-simplex (MEAS) method and the non-dominated sorting genetic algorithm (NGSA-II); it was initially developed for the calibration of hydrological models.
+-   Multi-criteria optimization problems can be solved using package [mco](https://cran.r-project.org/package=mco) which implements genetic algorithms. \[MOP\]
 -   The data cloning algorithm is a global optimization approach and a variant of simulated annealing which has been implemented in package [dclone](https://cran.r-project.org/package=dclone).
 The package provides low level functions for implementing maximum likelihood estimating procedures for complex models using data cloning and Bayesian Markov chain Monte Carlo methods.
 -   [irace](https://cran.r-project.org/package=irace) contains an optimization algorithm for optimizing the parameters of other optimization algorithms.
 This problem is called "(offline) algorithm configuration". \[GO\]
 -   Package [kofnGA](https://cran.r-project.org/package=kofnGA) uses a genetic algorithm to choose a subset of a fixed size k from the integers 1:n, such that a user- supplied objective function is minimized at that subset.